ubiqsecurity/ubiq-python/examples/README.md

-  -e, --encrypt         Encrypt the contents of the input file and write the results to output file -d, --decrypt         Decrypt the contents of the input file and write the results to output file -s, --simple          Use the simple encryption / decryption interfaces -p, --pieceswise      Use the piecewise encryption / decryption interfaces -i INFILE, --in INFILE
+  -e, --encrypt         Encrypt the contents of the input file and write the results to output file -d, --decrypt         Decrypt the contents of the input file and write the results to output file -s, --simple          Use the simple encryption / decryption interfaces -p, --piecewise       Use the piecewise encryption / decryption interfaces -i INFILE, --in INFILE
                         Set input file name
   -o OUTFILE, --out OUTFILE